hanabi/hanabi.github.io/docs/beginner/minimum-clue-value-principle.md

 - *Tempo Clues* are quite inefficient - the team is using two clues to get one card.
 Since *Tempo Clues* are so bad, we say that players are **only allowed to perform *Tempo Clues* in special situations**, like when a player is forced to give a clue.
 - For example, in a 3-player game:
   - Alice is in a special situation where she cannot discard.
   - Bob has a 2 in his hand that was saved with a *2 Save* clue earlier on in the game.
-He does not know what color it is, but assumes that it is either a red 2 or a blue 2.
+He does not know what color it is, but assumes that it is either a red 2 (which is playable) or a blue 2 (which is not playable).
   - Alice clues red to Bob, "filling in" the red 2.
-This is a *Tempo Clue* because there are no new cards.
+This is a *Tempo Clue* because there are no new cards introduced.
 (Since this is so inefficient, Alice would never do this unless she was in a special stalling situation.)
   - Bob can now play the red 2.

 <TempoClue />